-If a few people show to make up a class and there is only one available spot than the students can either decide who will get it or split the class.
-And if the class is at capacity, they can audit and try again the next time the class is offered.
+If a few people show to make-up a class and there is only one available spot, then the students can either decide who will get it or split the class.
+And if the class is at capacity, they can watch and try again the next time the class is offered.
 Teachers will always do their best to accommodate make-up students, without compromising the current class.

 Whenever, a student has to be late or miss a class, they must call the Class Assistant (ideally at least an hour before the class).
-Besides, that it is professional and courteous, it helps the teacher to pace the class and not be concerned that anything may have happened to the missing student.
+Besides that it is professional and courteous, it helps the teacher to pace the class and not be concerned that anything may have happened to the missing student.
 (Also see Make-up policy above.)

-If, for any reason, you choose to cancel out of the class after the first night, (except for the Packaging Class) you have 24 hours to contact Carolyne Barry in writing and your balance will be refunded.
+If, for any reason, you choose to cancel out of the class after the first night, you have 24 hours to contact Kimberly Jürgen in writing and your balance (less the deposit) will be refunded.
 After that first 24 hours you will not receive a refund if you cancel out of any workshop.